AliceNN-ucdenver/Iasa/career.md

 ## Your Career Blockbuster Starts Now

 Your career isn't a romantic comedy where everything works out through happy accidents.
-It's more like a superhero origin story—success requires intention, preparation, and a willingness to step into your power when the moment comes.
+It's more like a superhero origin story where success requires intention, preparation, and a willingness to step into your power when the moment comes.

 The professionals who thrive aren't the ones waiting for permission or the perfect moment.
 They're the ones who understand that career success is a full-contact sport requiring both strategy and execution.